Protecting Your Digital Identity

 - Phony charity donation offers

-We can’t say it often enough, be careful where you click.
+I can’t say it often enough, think before you click.
 As a general rule, don’t click on a link in your email, especially if it’s unsolicited.
-Go to the address bar and do a search for the website.
+Go to the address bar and search for the website.
 Also, no government agency will ever send updates about anything through email, especially financial information.
 If you see something like that, don’t click on it.

-- there has been a significant increase in hijacking credit card data and payment forms
+- a significant increase in hijacking credit card data and payment forms

 - new account fraud is more effectively targeting mortgages, student loans, car loans, and credit cards